luke4west/Image2Event/README.md

 tensorboard --logdir ./checkpoints/log/
 ```

-To visualize training progress with TensorBoard, use the following command:
+To visualize training progress with TensorBoard, use the above command: